groonga/groonga/doc/source/server/http.rst

 * :doc:`http/groonga-httpd`

 :doc:`http/groonga` is a simple implemntation.
 It is fast but doesn't have many HTTP features.
-It is convenient to try groonga because it requires just a few command line options to run.
+It is convenient to try Groonga because it requires just a few command line options to run.

 :doc:`http/groonga-httpd` is a `nginx <http://nginx.org/>`_ based